-1 Activate the building tile.

-- 2 Construct a building tile in an adjacent empty space. - 3 Build a road to an adjacent tile.
+- 1 Activate a building tile on the board. - 2 Construct a building adjacent to an existing building. - 3 Build a road to connect two building tiles.

-A Villager can move any distance to any tile, as long as they can follow a road that leads there.
-If a building is not connected to the rest of the hamlet by a road, then no worker can move to it.
+Whenever you perform a Villager action, move the Villager to the building tile where you will perform the action.
+The Villager can move to any building as long as the villager can follow a road that leads there.
+If a building is not connected by a road, then no worker can move to it.

-After taking an action with a Villager, lay it down on its side to show that it has taken its action this turn.
+Lay the Villager down on its side to show that it has taken its action this turn.

-Most actions require you to transport materials to the building tile where the action takes place (or to have Gold () available in your supply).
-If you cannot transport all the required materials or lack the Gold (), you cannot take the action.
+Most actions require you to have materials transported to the building tile where the action takes place or to have Gold 2 available in your supply.
+If you cannot transport all the required materials or lack the Gold 3, you cannot take the action.